 Joanna is not the kind of person to make excuses for the mistakes of her past.
 She was sucked into an addiction to substances at a young age and she admits that it ruled her life for far too long.

 Even when she became a mother as a teenager, Joanna was not able to find a way out.
-She dropped out of high school and spent years in and out of jail, losing custody of her six children along the way.
+She spent years in and out of jail, losing custody of her six children along the way.

 “I had my youngest daughter while in prison and that whole battle was just devastating,” she said.
 “It was devastating to have a child in prison and not have a chance to fight and have no say at all.
 Being in prison, I was going to lose custody of another child again.
 There was no fight.
 It was a dead end.”